Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 - Take several deep breaths.

-- Join online baby support groups and vent.
+- Log onto baby support groups and vent.

-- Watch funny videos online and laugh it off.
+- Watch a funny video online and laugh it off.

 - Eat a snack.